ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 - Weights: $x + \alpha$

-We can just use the Binary Cross Entropy loss function `BCEWithLogitsLoss` for half of the Poisson-Gamma likelihood computation:
+We can just use the Binary Cross Entropy loss function `BCEWithLogitsLoss` for half of the Gamma-Poisson likelihood computation:

 <center>